flatmax/lit-jrpc-swig/README.md

 If the browser doesn't open to the demo, manually copy the url from the command line to the browser.

 Note : for the first time, look at the console, as you have to clear the browser to use the private cert in this example due to the browser's "privacy error".

+## In the browser

+Click the Test.sayHello button to execute the Test::sayHello C++ code on the other side of the network.

 # Customise this microapp